Perarivalan's kin on cloud nine; Stalin, others hail SC verdict | Politics

 Perarivalan's father Kuildasan expressed great happiness over his son's three-decade incarceration coming to an end.

-When reporters asked about his future plans, including wedding, Kuildasan said such matters will be discussed by the family.
+When reporters asked about Perarivalan's future plans, including wedding, Kuildasan said such matters will be discussed by the family.

 Perarivalan, presently on bail, had been granted parole earlier on many occasions by the state government.